sindresorhus/open/readme.md

 	// Opens the url in the default browser await open('https://sindresorhus.com');

-	// Specify the app to open
-	await open('https://sindresorhus.com', {app: 'firefox'});
+	// Specify the app to open the URL in await open('https://sindresorhus.com', {app: 'firefox'});

 	// Specify app arguments